IT-Academy-BCN/ita-challenges-backend/README.md

 This project exists thanks to all the people who contribute.

-For newcomers, we strongly advise reading through all the provided material before diving in.
+**For newcomers**, we strongly emphasize the importance of thoroughly reading the entire README.
+This document contains crucial information about installation, configuration, and daily processes necessary for effectively working on this project.

 ### Usage